jrosain/Homotopy-Finiteness/README.md

 ## Organisation of this repository

-I've developed a little emacs mode that allows the use of `org-mode` when formalising things in `postt`.
-It can be found in `emacs-mode/` and loaded with `M-x load-file RET emacs-mode/ob-postt.el`.
+I've developed a little emacs mode that allows the use of `org-mode` when formalising things in `ctt`.
+It can be found in `emacs-mode/` and loaded with `M-x load-file RET emacs-mode/ob-ctt.el`.
 It then suffices to press `C-c C-c` (in a code block) to evaluate a file.
-A minimal major mode for `postt` is also available at `emacs-mode/simple-postt-mode.el`.
+A minimal major mode for `ctt` is also available [here](https://github.com/JonasHoefer/poset-type-theory/blob/main/ctt-mode.el).

-This repository is otherwise organised in two folders: `lib/` and `src/`.
-The former contains classical results that can be found in [1].
-The latter contains the formalisation of the proof in [3].
-[2] has been a massive inspiration.
+This repository is otherwise organised as follows: the `src/` folder contains the formalisation of [3] the `lib/` folder inside containing classical results that can be found in [1].
+[2] has helped me a lot.

 ## References